Pratfall Effect and authenticity are powerful allies to improve the perception of your cyber organization

 Apply Pratfall to cybersecurity

-Brands are not perfect and both your employee and your customer know that.
+Brands are not perfect and both your employees and your customers know that.
 Both groups are most likely aware that cybersecurity incidents will happen.

 Show your employees examples of what the SOC is catching.